 If you only have a day or two in Rethymno, you better stay central in Rethymno town and take day trips to the places you would like to see.
 And the nicest area to stay in is the Old Town of Rethymno.

-If you are staying longer in Rethymno I would suggest staying south, in Agia Galini at Rozmari and Spa, a great small hotel with spa facilities and mouth-watering homemade breakfast (budget).
+If you have more time in Rethymno I would suggest staying south, in Agia Galini at Rozmari and Spa, a great small hotel with spa facilities and mouth-watering homemade breakfast (budget).

 How to get to Rethymno